 Activity

-• Lang Porterfield posted an update 1 day, 13 hours ago
+• Lang Porterfield posted an update 2 months, 1 week ago

 Cost Per Mille (CPM) marketing is a digital advertising model that allows businesses to fund every 1,000 impressions with their ad.
 The term “mille” is derived from the Latin word for “thousand,” and CPM is popular in web marketing to measure ad effectiveness and budget expenditures.
 This article will learn about the intricacies of cpm definition, its pros and cons, and greatest practices for businesses seeking to leverage this advertising model.